Baguio Cathedral

-Our Lady of the Atonement Cathedral, better known as Baguio Cathedral, is a Roman Catholic cathedral located at Cathedral Loop adjacent to Session Road in Baguio, the Philippines, and is the see of the Roman Catholic Diocese of Baguio.
+The Baguio Cathedral and Diocesan Shrine of Our Lady of the Atonement, is a Roman Catholic cathedral and the see of the Diocese of Baguio in the Philippines.
+It is located at Cathedral Loop adjacent to Session Road in Baguio.

 Dedicated to the Blessed Virgin Mary under the title of Our Lady of Atonement, its distinctive exterior, twin spires and stained glass windows make it a popular tourist attraction in Baguio.
-It served as an evacuation center under the Japanese Occupation during Second World War.
+It served as an evacuation center under the Japanese Occupation during the Second World War.

 History

 In 1907, a Catholic mission chapel, dedicated to St. Patrick, was established by Belgian missionaries from the Congregatio Immaculati Cordis Mariae.
 The site where the cathedral currently stands was a hill referred to as Kampo by the Ibaloi people.
-Construction of the cathedral itself began in 1920 under the leadership of the parish priest, Rev Florimond Carlu.
+Construction of the cathedral itself began in 1920 under the leadership of the parish priest, Florimond Carlu.
 The building was completed and consecrated in 1936.
 It was dedicated to Our Lady of Atonement.

-During the Second World War, the cathedral was an evacuation centre, and it withstood the carpet-bombing of Baguio by Allied forces during liberation on 15 March 1945.
+During the Second World War, the cathedral served as an evacuation center, and was the only building in Baguio that withstood the carpet-bombing of the city by American forces during liberation on March 15, 1945.
+Former Baguio mayor Virginia de Guia, recalled that refugees "packed the church like sardines when the airplanes came".
+US troops began its first air raid on Baguio on January 6, 1945, after which came an almost daily carpet-bombing which reduced most of the city to rubble.
+Among the areas bombed were the Baguio City Hall, Session Road, and the front of the cathedral, where hundreds of civilians who sought refuge died.
 The remains of the thousands that had died in the bombardment are interred within the cathedral precinct.

-In February 1986, antidictatorship organizers based in the Azotea Building and in Cafe Amapola on Session Road learned that the People Power revolution had begun in Manila.
-Deciding that their locations were too unsafe, they encamped in the courtyard of the Baguio Cathedral, which was located on higher ground.
-Thus, the cathedral became the site where Baguio residents had gathered to protest the abuses of the Marcos administration - their own contribution to the largely peaceful People Power revolution.
+In February 1986, anti-dictatorship organizers based in the Azotea Building and in Cafe Amapola on Session Road learned that the People Power Revolution had begun in Manila.
+Deciding that their locations were too unsafe, they encamped in the courtyard of the cathedral, which was located on higher ground.
+Thus, it became the site where Baguio residents had gathered to protest the abuses of the Marcos administration—their own contribution to the largely peaceful revolution.